Ginger Date Hot Cross Buns

 Using Smarties mini eggs with their bright colours means they show up well on top of the chocolate brown, baked brownies.
 Also, Smarties mini eggs are hidden within each brownie, keeping their shape once baked.

-Each of these Chocolate Mini Egg Brownies are deliciously fudgey as you bite into them, with extra crunch and chocolate when you find a hidden egg.
+And each of these Chocolate Mini Egg Brownies are deliciously fudgey as you bite into them, with extra crunch and chocolate when you find a hidden egg.

 FF Chocolate Mini Egg Brownies